-Header Bidding provides a means to present your ad inventory to multiple Ad Exchanges, Networks and SSPs, each with their own collection of buyers.
+Header Bidding provides a means to present your ad inventory to multiple Ad Exchanges, Networks and SSPs.
+Each demand source comes with its own collection of buyers.
 Increasing the exposure of your inventory in this way can help push up CPM rates in a number of ways:

-- More buyers means more chance to match an impression with a high bid – Buyers will pay more to users who look like their ideal customers.
-More buyers will generally mean that there is more chance to match a buyer to a user and secure those higher bids
+- More buyers means more chance to match an impression with a high bid – Buyers will pay more to target users who look like their ideal customers.
+More buyers increase the chance to match a buyer to a user and secure those higher bids.

-- Better chance of a re-marketing cookie match – This highest CPMs are often reserved for the customers already known to the buyers/advertisers.
+- Better chance of a remarketing cookie match – The highest CPMs are often reserved for the customers already known to the buyers/advertisers.
 Imagine an e-commerce advertiser trying to reach a customer with $1000 of goods in their basket.
-Working with more SSPs means more chance of getting such a match
+Working with more demand sources means more chance of getting such a match.

-- Increased fill rates – Exposure to more advertisers also increases the chances of getting a bid on every impression, pushing up fill rates and eCPMs with them
+- Increased fill rates – Exposure to more advertisers increases the chances of getting a bid on every impression.
+This pushes up fill rates and eCPMs too.

 Equal opportunity to bid